 Shoulder Arthritis (Osteoarthritis) is a common source of shoulder pain as you age.
-Basically, everyday wear and tear damage your shoulder joints.
-The chances of you suffering shoulder arthritis are increased if your shoulder has been overworked or injured.
+Everyday wear and tear damage your shoulder joints.
+The chances of you suffering shoulder arthritis increase if your shoulder has been overworked or injured.

 As with all arthritis, researchers have confirmed that exercise is the best way of controlling arthritic pain, strengthening your muscles or keeping and improving your joint and muscle flexibility.
 Remember the old saying: “What you don’t use, you lose!”

 You should commence exercises for shoulder arthritis gently and carefully.
 Just as you can do too little, you can also do too much.
 Your physiotherapist can guide you through what exercises are best for you and your stage of arthritis.
 Ultimately, exercises will improve your pain and your ability to move about every day.

 Common Shoulder Pain & Injury Conditions

 - Swimmer's Shoulder

 - Subacromial Decompression

 - Shoulder Arthroscopy